-While the benchmarks presented by Bobed et al. are comprehensive and highly informative, our work goes beyond the benchmarking of existing reasoners by presenting 1) a freely available, cross-platform benchmark framework for evaluating mobile reasoner performance, so others may perform detailed benchmarks given their application scenarios; and 2) selections of OWL2 RL rule subsets to optimize mobile reasoning, accompanied by comprehensive benchmarks that validate this optimization claim.
+While the benchmarks presented by Bobed et al. are comprehensive and informative, our work goes beyond the benchmarking of existing reasoners by presenting 1) a freely available, cross-platform benchmark framework for evaluating mobile reasoner performance, so others may perform detailed benchmarks given their application scenarios; and 2) selections of OWL2 RL rule subsets to optimize mobile reasoning, accompanied by comprehensive benchmarks that show their performance effects.